-We are one of the few organizations in South Africa with expertise in both health economics and epidemiologic outcomes evaluations and conduct rigorous, quantitative cost, cost-effectiveness, and epidemiological analysis of high priority questions, often at the direct request of the National Department of Health (NDoH) and other government agencies.
-Our purpose is to conduct applied, policy- and program-relevant research and evaluation on issues of public health importance, and in particular on interventions to address HIV, TB, and related problems
+HE2RO is one of the few organizations in South Africa with expertise in both health economics and epidemiologic outcomes evaluations and conducts rigorous, quantitative cost, cost-effectiveness, and epidemiological analysis of high priority questions, often at the direct request of the National Department of Health (NDoH) and other government agencies.
+HE2RO’s purpose is to conduct applied, policy- and program-relevant research and evaluation on issues of public health importance, and in particular on interventions to address HIV, TB, and related problems

 The Site Director